https://www.mariezolamian.com/files/gimgs/th-48_photographes_references_L.jpg

 Marie Zolamian

-“nous partout" ("we everywhere”) has become for me the symbol of a hybrid identity, the crystallization of a cultural mix, the search for a lost family network and reconstruction from fragile and valueless elements.
+For me, "nous partout" (“we everywhere”) became a symbol of hybrid identity: the crystallisation of a cultural mix, the search for a lost family network and the reconstruction of a lineage from fragile, valueless fragments.

-In 2015, I wanted to pursue the life of this series.
+In 2015, I wanted to extend the life of this series.

-I took the opportunity of the “Grandchildren” invitation (collective show in Istanbul, September 2015) to try to create a dialogue between the protagonist of the paintings which is the grandmother, me, through the city of Istanbul.
+The invitation to "Grandchildren" (group exhibition in Istanbul, September 2015) gave me the opportunity to stage a dialogue between the central figure of the paintings – the grandmother – myself, and the city of Istanbul.

-I encountered 12 elderly Armenians from Turkey, grandparents I never had.
+I met twelve elderly Armenians from Turkey, grandparents I could have had.

 Tous droits réservés